nonblocking/mashroom/packages/plugin-packages/mashroom-mcp-server/README.md

 The MCP server will be available under *http://localhost:5050/mcp*.

+> [!WARNING]
+> The MCP server currently has no security whatsoever, so don't install in on production servers.
+> Also, the route /mcp must be accessible without authentication.

 Check out the documentation of your coding agent how to register an MCP server:

  * Claude Code: https://code.claude.com/docs/en/mcp-quickstart